mongodb/docs/source/includes/fact-restore-different-group-requirements.rst

-You can choose to restore to a cluster of a different project:
+You can choose to restore to a cluster of a different project in the same or different organization:

 - To restore to another |mms| project, you must have :ref:`Automation Admin <automation-admin-role>` or